mjbradvica/ClearDomain/README.md

 }
 ```

-The "AppendDomainEvent" method is virtual.
-You may override it to your liking.

 > Aggregate Roots are a more specialized kind of entity that serve as an entry point to a model in your application.

 ### Domain Events